JezerM/web-greeter/README.md

 sudo make install
 ```

-This will build **web-greeter** in a virtal environment, compile some bindings with `gcc` and
-package all the files to be installed.
+This will build **web-greeter** and package all the files to be installed.

 See [latest release][releases].